dev-null-and-the-kernel-panics/bio/README.md

 They have been described as the Spinal Tap of IT but this is strongly disputed by the band.

-They have a unbalanced outlook on the world, confusing tech trends genres of music.
+They have a unbalanced outlook on the world, confusing tech trends with genres of music.

 They dismiss the sub culture of DevOps, claiming it is fake and has sold out to the man.